-The course features the distinctive strengths of The Open University (OU) from its years of expertise in supporting learning:
+The course features the distinctive strengths of The Open University from its years of expertise in supporting learning.
+You'll benefit from:

-- Statement of participation from the OU.
-You can use this to demonstrate your continuing professional development (CPD) activity to your employer and/or professional body.
+- receiving a Statement of Participation which you can use to demonstrate your continuing professional development (CPD) activity to your employer and/or professional body.
 (N.B.
-The course does not carry academic credit points.)
+The course does not carry academic credits.)

 Some of the pages within the course contain links to external sites.
 Accessing these sites is part of the allocated study time for the course.
 You may also wish to undertake additional background study or reading if some of the concepts introduced are completely unfamiliar to you.